 Common Questions

 Reverse mortgages are a safe and secure financial tool, but sometimes a few misconceptions come up.
-Let’s go over some common questions and concerns so you can understand the facts.
+Let’s go over some common questions and concerns so your client can understand the facts.

-No, the bank never owns your home.
-You remain the owner of your home and can stay as long as you wish.
-As the homeowner, you must continue to pay home insurance, property taxes, any HOA fees and keep up basic home maintenance during the loan period.
+No, the bank never owns the borrower’s home.
+They remain the owner of their home and can stay as long as they wish.
+As the homeowner, they must continue to pay home insurance, property taxes, any HOA fees and keep up basic home maintenance during the loan period.

-When the home is sold, the loan is repaid (including accrued interest and any fees) and any remaining equity goes to you or your heirs.
+When the home is sold, the loan is repaid (including accrued interest and any fees) and any remaining equity goes to the homeowner or their heirs.

-Three factors are considered to calculate how much equity you can access:
+Three factors are considered to calculate how much equity the borrower can access:

 - The age of the youngest borrower